Nice to meet you.

 Keeping your passwords safe is just as important as managing mobile devices.
 Even the best MDM solutions can't protect weak or reused passwords, so pairing it with the best password managers is a smart move.

 Similar to Jamf Pro, Kandji is also built specifically for Apple devices.
-Instead of juggling multiple OS environments, I tested it exclusively with macOS, iOS, and iPadOS devices to see how well it handles Apple's ecosystem.
+I looked for reviews exclusive to macOS, iOS, and iPadOS devices to see how well it handles Apple's ecosystem.
 Spoiler: It does this really well, but that focus comes with some trade-offs.

-One of the standout features was Kandji's Automation Engine, particularly the pre-built security and compliance templates.
+One of the standout features in quite a few reviews was Kandji's Automation Engine, particularly the pre-built security and compliance templates.
 While other MDMs make you configure security policies from scratch, Kandji provides over 150 pre-configured security controls that automatically enforce compliance with frameworks like CIS benchmarks, SOC 2, ISO 27001, and NIST.

 Blueprints were another unique aspect.
-Instead of applying policies one by one, I could create custom configurations for different teams or departments, grouping settings, apps, and compliance rules together.
-We created separate Blueprints for marketing, engineering, and HR, each with its own specific software and security settings, and deploying them was seamless.
+Instead of applying policies one by one, IT teams can create custom configurations for different teams or departments, grouping settings, apps, and compliance rules together.
+Reviews highlighted users creating separate Blueprints for marketing, engineering, and HR, each with its own specific software and security settings, and seamlessly deploying them.

-When I focused specifically on mobile devices like iPhones and iPads, I found the core capabilities solid.
-I could push VPN and Wi-Fi settings, block apps, and activate Lost Mode when needed.
-However, compared to some mobile-first MDM platforms, I noticed a few areas where deeper controls were missing.
-For instance, I couldn’t set up geofencing or apply per-app VPN configurations, which can be useful for more advanced use cases.
-This observation aligns with several G2 reviews where users praised Kandji’s reliability but noted that mobile-specific controls could be expanded further.
+When I focused on feedback around mobile devices like iPhones and iPads, I found the core capabilities solid.
+It's possible to push VPN and Wi-Fi settings, block apps, and activate Lost Mode when needed.
+However, compared to some mobile-first MDM platforms, I noticed reviewers wishing for deeper controls.
+For instance, the platform doesn't let you set up geofencing or apply per-app VPN configurations, which can be useful for more advanced use cases.

 It’s also important to note that Kandji is designed exclusively for Apple devices.
-Since we operate in a mixed environment with macOS and Windows endpoints, I needed to look into a secondary solution to cover the rest of our fleet.
+Users that operate in a mixed environment with macOS and Windows endpoints, needed to look into a secondary solution to cover the rest of their fleet.
 This wasn’t unexpected, but it’s worth remembering if you manage a broader hardware range.
-G2 users have also brought this up, often suggesting that Kandji is ideal for Apple-only environments but not a one-stop shop for mixed ecosystems.
+G2 users suggest that Kandji is ideal for Apple-only environments but not a one-stop shop for mixed ecosystems.

 Overall, Kandji delivers a premium experience for Apple management.
 The platform was built with Mac and iOS in mind, from compliance templates to automation workflows.